interplaynetary/free-association/docs/README.md

 ## The Solution

-A fourth type of economic relationship based on **mutual recognition**—where entities acknowledge each other's contributions toward shared goals and allocate resources accordingly.
+A fourth type of economic relationship based on **priority aligned capacity distribution** — where entities acknowledge each other's contributions toward shared goals and allocate resources accordingly.

 This creates a self-organizing coordination system that is:

 - **Fast** - Allocations converge in seconds, not months
-- **Fair** - Mathematically guaranteed proportional distribution
+- **Fair** - Mathematically guaranteed proportional distribution based on priorities
-- **Efficient** - Resources flow directly based on declared needs and mutual recognition
+- **Efficient** - Resources flow directly based on declared needs and priority alignment
 - **Decentralized** - No central authority controls outcomes or data

 ## Try It Now